crytic/optik/README.md

 - `--cov-mode`: type of coverage to increase when solving new inputs.
 This option has a significant impact on results and performance, as detailed below:

-  - `echidna` (**default**): use the same notion of coverage as Echidna.
-Reach new code/instructions while taking the contract's storage into consideration.
-If the same code can be reached with significant differences in the contents of the contract's storage, generate inputs for each case.<br><br>
+  - `inst-tx` (**default**): same as `inst` but sensitive to the current transaction number.
+Let's assume a sequence of 2 transactions `[tx0,tx1]` and some solidity statement `A` in the contract's code: even if there is an input in which `A` is executed by `tx0`, Optik will still try to find inputs where `A` is executed by `tx1` if possible. <br><br>
     <i>If you are unsure about which mode to use, just stick to the `echidna` coverage mode</i>

   - `inst`: reach code/instructions that have never been executed yet

-  - `inst-tx`: same as `inst` but sensitive to the current transaction number.
-Let's assume a sequence of 2 transactions `[tx0,tx1]` and some solidity statement `A` in the contract's code: even if there is an input in which `A` is executed by `tx0`, Optik will still try to find inputs where `A` is executed by `tx1` if possible. <br><br>
-    <i>Compared to `inst`, `inst-ctx` detects more potential branches in the code.
-It is thus more likely to discover new inputs, but also puts more load of the symbolic executor</i>
+  - `inst-sg`: reach new code/instructions while taking the contract's storage into consideration.
+If the same code can be reached with significant differences in the contents of the contract's storage, generate inputs for each case

   - `path`: reach new execution paths.
 An execution path is the ordered list of all branches taken when running an input and that directly depend on the input.
 There is often a quasi-infinite number of possible paths for a contract, so using this coverage mode will generate much more inputs that instruction-base coverage modes.
 While solving many paths can become a performance bottleneck, it also allows to find deeper bugs in statefull contracts. <br><br>
     <i>We recommend using `path` with a reduced sequence length for fuzzing inputs.
 For example start with `--seq-len 10` and either increase the number of transactions if `hybrid-echidna` terminates quickly enough, or decrease it if it gets stuck on solving too many inputs</i>